What is fact and what is fiction in Netflix’s Prince Andrew film Scoop?

 Maitlis wrote about the situation in her 2019 book Airhead, saying that suddenly her priority on the day stopped being the Lewinsky question.
 Instead, she was worrying about whether Clinton would keel over with the cameras rolling.
 “One thing I learnt in that split second: the belief that you have any control is mythical,” she wrote.
 “Like those children’s books where you choose your own adventure but ultimately end up at the same place whatever you do.”

-In an interview on the podcast Desperately Seeking Wisdom this year, she said: “Quite frankly, I should have [asked the question].
-You know, I look back and, I’m not a brave person physically.
+In an interview on the podcast Desperately Seeking Wisdom earlier this year, she said: “Quite frankly, I should have [asked the question].
+You know, I look back, and I’m not a brave person physically.
 I’m really pathetic.
-But generally in an interview, I don’t pull my punches.
+But generally, in an interview, I don’t pull my punches.
 And so that was an example of where I was actually embedded in the Clinton campaign, we were in the middle of a goat farm in Uttar Pradesh in India.
-So I didn’t have a lot of autonomy to make the interview about Monica Lewinsky…
+So I didn’t have a lot of autonomy to make the interview about Monica Lewinsky.”

 She said she wrote about the moment in her book because she wanted to give an example that “every journalist” will understand, of coming away “slightly crushed and feeling pathetic and weak because you didn’t get to ask the question you wanted to, and that really hurts”.